 In addition to receiving cash contributions, the Organization receives in-kind contributions of food and other products from the United States Department of Agriculture (USDA) and various donors.
-In-kind donations of products, the related inventory and the cost of donated food distributed are valued at an average of the national wholesale prices as determined by Feeding America.
-The average price per pound used was \$1.92 for the year ended June 30, 2022.
+In-kind contributions donated by individuals, businesses, and organizations are valued per pound at an average of the national wholesale prices as determined by Feeding America.
+In-kind contributions donated by USDA are valued utilizing a cost-per-pound price as determined by USDA donated foods catalog, found in the FNS electronic USDA donated foods ordering system, Web-Based Supply Chain Management (WBSCM).

-The Organization received approximately 8.1 million unrestricted pounds valued at \$8,645,060 of donated food and household commodities from the USDA during the year ended June 30, 2022.
-The Organization received approximately 19.5 million pounds valued at \$37,521,802 of donated food and household commodities from individuals, businesses, and organizations other than the USDA, during the year ended June 30, 2022.
+The Organization received approximately 6.3 million unrestricted pounds valued at \$7,300,101 of donated food and household commodities from the USDA during the year ended June 30, 2023.
+The Organization received approximately 20.8 million valued at \$40,194,695 of donated food and household commodities from individuals, businesses, and organizations other than the USDA, during the year ended June 30, 2023.

-During the year ended June 30, 2022, the Organization distributed approximately 28.2 million pounds unrestricted of food and household commodities to benefit the food distribution and nutrition education programs.
+It is the Organization's policy to distribute the food and household commodities received through partnership agencies located in areas of need and through the use of mobile food pantries.
+During the year ended June 30, 2023, the Organization distributed approximately 27.4 million pounds unrestricted of food and household commodities to benefit the food distribution and nutrition education programs.